 We prepare your tax return in a professional manner and with advanced software, are able to get an accurate estimate of your refund.
 We can then advance that amount, (less fees) as an interest free loan.
 It’s that simple!

+There is no need to pay upfront.
 Our basic fee starts at $99 for online returns.
-We charge an additional fee from 7.7% if you have your refund advanced prior to the ATO refund coming back.
+We charge an additional fee from 8.8% if you have your refund advanced prior to the ATO refund coming back.
 All of our fees are tax deductible in the financial year paid.

 If you are still working, you may be eligible for a Mature Age Workers Offset for the tax year in which you turn 55.
 The maximum available offset is $500.
 You will be entitled to the maximum if your net income from working is below $53,000.
 If your only income is from investments then you will not be entitled to this offset.
 This is a rebate of tax only, so if your income is low enough that you don’t pay tax, this will not apply.